ABazing/Reactflix-Project-2/README.md

 5. **Random Show Suggestion**
    - Reasoning: Adds a fun element and encourages users to explore content they might not have discovered otherwise.

-### Future Enhancements

-The following features are planned for future iterations:

-1. **User Accounts and Authentication**
-   - Reasoning: While not essential for the MVP, this would allow for personalized experiences and data persistence.

-2. **Watchlist Feature**
-   - Reasoning: An extension of the favorites feature, allowing users to track shows they plan to watch.

-3. **Show Recommendations based on User Preferences**
-   - Reasoning: This feature would enhance user engagement by providing tailored content suggestions.

 ## Installation